Understanding the research behind the pandemic

 “I would really encourage the public to take part in this short course to learn more about the COVID-19 research underway here in the UK.
 This is not going to be the first or the last healthcare challenge we’ll face, and health research is vitally important for us to find future treatments and cures when in those situations.”

-Register today for the NIHR course COVID-19: Understanding the research behind the pandemic starting on Monday 17 May.
+Register for COVID-19: Understanding the research behind the pandemic.